ccjoel/crawl-4clojure/README.md

 # crawl-4clojure

-This is a small utility project to get all my 4clojure solutions nicely formatted to a file, including problem description.
+This is a small utility project to get all my 4clojure solutions nicely formatted to a file, including problem descriptions.

-Get the "ring-session-id" cookie contents from network tools after login in to 4clojure, and set under resources/config.edn.
+Get the "ring-session-id" cookie contents from network tools after log in to 4clojure, and set under resources/config.edn.
 See resources/config.edn.sample for an example file with needed edn key.

+Output will be under pwd when running main/core or when using repl,  with
+filename: problems-solved.clj .

 ## Usage